beneath-hq/beneath/docs/concepts/unified-data-system.md

 weight: 100
 ---

 Production data science projects often need to integrate several different data technologies to adequately consume and query data.
-To provide a seamless experience, when you write data to a stream in Beneath, it automatically replicates it to:
+To provide a seamless experience, when you write data to a table in Beneath, it automatically replicates it to:

 - a **streaming log** for replay/subscribe (e.g. to sync or enrich data)
 - a **data warehouse** for analytical (OLAP) queries with SQL (e.g. to build dashboards)